 …I’m a huge fan of tea-length wedding dresses.
 Why?
 I’ll tell you; Just the thought of them makes me smile.
 To me, they shout “I’m gonna have all the fun!”
 Don’t let the fusty-sounding term fool you.

 A shorter dress can be a playful and practical option, suggesting freedom of movement and a carefree spirit.
 It can gently define the waistline, or cinch it in tightly for added drama…and oh… how those corseted versions accentuate your curves!
 They augment the feminine fun.
 But you’re still free to enjoy your wedding – the bodice needn’t be rib-crushing, just well-structured, to expertly sculpt the shape and correctly complement the proportions dictated by the shorter length…

-You get to sashay coquettishly down the aisle, delighting in the role it implies and infusing your guests with your inner confidence and joy.
+Picture this: You get to sashay coquettishly down the aisle, delighting in the role it implies and infusing your guests with your inner confidence and joy.

 This alternative bridalwear option lends itself to a variety of different looks – cool and elegant vintage 50s (I always think of Grace Kelly in High Society), rockabilly-inspired swing dresses, ruffled prom and ballerina-style, to name but a few.
 Many an alternative bride has commissioned a tea-length gown to reflect her individual style – how about wearing it with statement DMs and layers of brightly-coloured tulle?”

 The tea-length style harks back to the 1950s, offering the swish of a voluminous ballgown, but in a more manageable length for moving and dancing.
 The hemline term traditionally referred to that point at the top of the ankle, but, over the years, has come to encompass any length between there and the knee.
 Between this ample range, there is bound to be a length to suit your proportions.
 For me, it’s just below the knee, where my legs are at a narrow point.